nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Expected: Member is successfully added, with the details of the member displayed in the status bar.

    1. Test case: `addMember Charlie p/12345678 e/Charlie.com `<br>
-      Expected: No person is added since the email given is invalid.
+      Expected: No member is added since the email given is invalid.
 Error details shown in the status bar.

    1. Test case: `addMember Charlie p/12 e/Charlie@gmail.com`<br>
-      Expected: No person is added since the email given is invalid.
+      Expected: No member is added since the phone number given is invalid.
 Error details shown in the status bar.

    1. Other incorrect commands to try: `addMember`, `addMember Alice`, `addMember Alice p/12345678`, `addMember Alice e/Alice@gmail.com` <br>
-      Expected: similar to previous
+      Expected: similar to previous.

 ### Viewing members

 1. Lists all members within HEY MATEz

    1. Test case: `viewMembers`<br>
-      Expected: Lists all members within HEY MATEz
+      Expected: Lists all members within HEY MATEz.

 ### Mark a task as completed

 1. Mark a task as completed:

-   1. Prerequisites: List all tasks with the viewTasks command.
+   1. Prerequisites: List all tasks with the `viewTasks` command.
 There exists a task at index 1 whose task status is **uncompleted**.

    1. Test case: `done 1`<br>
-      Expected: Updates the status of task at index 1 to **completed**.
+      Expected: Status of task at index 1 is updated to **completed**.
 Successful task status update message is shown in the status bar.

    1. Test case: `done 0`<br>
       Expected: No task marked as **completed**.
 Error details is shown in the status bar.

    1. Other incorrect commands to try: `done`, `done -1`
-      Expected: Similar to previous
+      Expected: Similar to previous.

 ### Mark a task as uncompleted

-1. Mark a task as completed:
+1. Mark a task as uncompleted:

-   1. Prerequisites: List all tasks with the viewTasks command.
+   1. Prerequisites: List all tasks with the `viewTasks` command.
 There exists a task at index 1 whose task status is **completed**.

    1. Test case: `undo 1`<br>
-      Expected: Updates the status of task at index 1 to **uncompleted**.
+      Expected: Status of task at index 1 is updated to **uncompleted**.
 Successful task status update message is shown in the status bar.

    1. Test case: `undo 0`<br>
       Expected: No task marked as **uncompleted**.
 Error details is shown in the status bar.

    1. Other incorrect commands to try: `undo`, `undo -1`
-      Expected: Similar to previous
+      Expected: Similar to previous.

 ### Find tasks by priority